 This is especially true if you get 5 or more free nights at a hotel with a diving center located directly on the premises.
 You can rent your equipment and go do some shore diving on your own, or choose a complete daily or weekly package and let the hotel take care of everything if you prefer convenience.

-Until tonight, the Courtyard Bonaire Dive Resort is a Category 2 hotel, at 12,500 points a night for standard dates.
+The Courtyard Bonaire Dive Resort is a hotel that costs about 17,000 points a night for standard dates.
 And you’ll get a 5th night free if you pay for 4, as always.

 I redeemed 75,000 Points for 7 nights, and it was one of the very few places in the world where taxes weren’t included for a points booking (everywhere else but there and Malaysia, I’ve always paid $0).
 It was just US$6.50 a night, though, but it’s still not 100% free like it usually is elsewhere.

-The number of points required may vary a little (either up or down) based on your dates now that peak and off-peak pricing have taken effect.
+The number of points required may vary a little (either up or down) based on your dates now that Marriott’s new pricing has taken effect.
 But remember that you can see the price for an entire month with the Marriott calendar, both for stays paid in cash or points.
 (These are the kind of tips you’ll get with our Ultimate Guide To Marriott!)

 Of course, being a small, less popular island, flights to Bonaire (BON) are pretty expensive, so take that into account too.